-For over a decade, we have been helping Texans save money on their energy bills.
+We have been helping Texans save money on their energy bills for over a decade.

-When it comes to finding low electricity rates for your Texas home or business, you can count on us.
+You can count on us when finding low electricity rates for your Texas home or business.

 Shopping for your Texas business?
 Get a quote from 31+ Texas energy providers in minutes 👉🏽